CtrlK

 Distinctiveness Conflict Risk

-The specific mention of 'academic papers' and '250-word abstracts' provides some distinctiveness, but could overlap with general summarization skills without clearer trigger boundaries.
+The combination of 'academic papers' and '250-word abstracts' is fairly specific, but could overlap with general summarization skills or other academic writing tools without clearer trigger boundaries.

 2 / 3